qrzn23/min/wip/magick/content.md

 5. Let him continue in this so long as the breath of life is in him.
 Whatever threatens, whatever allures, though it were Typhon and all his hosts loosed from the pit and leagued against him, though it were from the very Throne of God himself that a voice issues bidding him stay and be content, let him struggle on, ever on.

 6. At last there must come a moment when his whole being is swallowed up in fatigue, overwhelmed by its own inertia.
-Let him sink (when no longer can he strive, though his tongue be bitten through with the effort and the blood gush from his nostrils) into the blackness of unconsciousness ; and then on coming to himself, let him Write down soberly and accurately a record of all that hath occurred : yea, a record of all that hath occurred.
+Let him sink (when no longer can he strive, though his tongue be bitten through with the effort and the blood gush from his nostrils) into the blackness of unconsciousness; and then on coming to himself, let him Write down soberly and accurately a record of all that hath occurred : yea, a record of all that hath occurred.

 Of course, the Rising may be done from any starting point.
 One can go (for example) into the circle of Jupiter, and the results, especially in the lower planes, will be very different to those obtained from a Saturnian starting point.